Middle School Co-Op Thursday

 Step 1 – email learningandfamiliesheather@gmail.com with your request

-Step 2 – the Board of Directors will discuss the request with the facilitator and pray about it
+Step 2 – the Co-op Admin Team will discuss the request with the facilitator and pray about it

 Step 3 – if the placement is a possibility, your student will need to write a paragraph explaining the following: